Winnemucca (Paiute leader): Political life

 Bad Face and some of his warriors traveled to Boise City, where they dined as guests of honor with Governor Mason Brayman; they assured him of their peaceful intent.
 Still, neither would go onto the Malheur Reservation as Rinehart insisted and conditions continued to worsen.
 Two Shoshone "Dog Soldiers" came to the Malheur Reservation in March 1878 and threatened war as soon as there was grass.
 Brayman wrote to US Senator W. J. McConnell on their behalf, agreeing that the Shoshoni Banattee Snakes at Fort Hall Reservation had "ample justification" for the methods they pursued, given the ongoing loss of their natural food supply, Camas root, to the settlers' hogs.

 On June 16, 1878, the Salt Lake City Tribune reported that Laughing Hawk (Tambiago), imprisoned at the Idaho Territorial Penitentiary, had informed officials that Buffalo Horn (Kotsotiala) was to meet with Bad Face and Has No Horse in the "Juniper Mountains".
 The officials ignored his warning.

 On May 27, 1878, after holding a council of war, the Shoshone started an uprising in eastern Oregon with the killing of James Dempsey, a white gun dealer who lived in Harney Valley. with a Shoshoni wife.
 He had purchased arms in October 1877 from the Mormons at Salt Lake City and sold the weapons to the Bannock/Bannatte Robber Snakes, after having urged them for a year to go to war.
 He then informed Idaho Governor Brayman that war was eminent.
 The uprising turned into the second Shoshone War, which the Americans called the Bannock War.

 On June 5, Sarah Winnemucca met with Pony Blanket (Egan), Left Hand, Dancer, and Three Coyotes at the Malheur Indian Agency and learned that the Snake Indians were being starved out of the Malheur reservation, that they could not buy clothes, and that Paiute horses were being shot.
 Three Coyotes reported the rape of an Indian girl and the confiscation of weapons and horses at the Fort Hall Reservation.
 They gathered money to send Sarah to Washington to tell President Rutherford B. Hayes of these problems.
 She left on June 9, 1878.
 That day Captain Reuben F. Bernard caught up with Black Buffalo and Old Bull near the Oregon-Idaho border, after having his men pull down telegraph lines to shut off the war zone communications.
 He seriously wounded both men.
 Before the last of the lines were pulled down, General Irvin McDowell got a message through to Bad Face and his son Natchez, asking them to come and help keep the peace with the hostile Snake at the Malheur Reservation.
 They consented but planned to join the Snakes at war.
 On June 10, 1878, Congress declared war on the Western Shoshoni Nation.

-Bad Face died of poisoning in 1882.
-The San Francisco Chronicle reported that Winnemucca died in October 1882 at Coppersmith Station, Nevada.
+Bad Face died in October 1882 at Coppersmith ranch in Surprise Valley, Modoc County.
+One source states that he was poisoned.